urbao/stockoala/README.md

 ## Features

-- collect TWSE and TPEX stock data every week
+- collect TWSE and TPEX stock data weekly
 - parse data to find weekly Max and min price
 - written in **Shell** and **Python3**
 - already test running in **Ubuntu 22.04**